MicrosoftDocs/OData-docs/Odata-docs/client/bulk-update-operations.md

 }
 ```
 ### Sample Request 1
-Thie sample request below demonstrates how to create a bulk update request in OData client to create 2 new customers in a single request:
+This sample request below demonstrates how to create a bulk update request in OData client to create 2 new customers in a single request:

 How to make the above request from OData client.